-1 Includes two cavities totaling 5.9m not sampled.
-2 Includes a 2.5m cavity not sampled.
-3 Includes a 2.7m cavity not sampled.
-4 Includes a 3.8m cavity not sampled.
-5 Includes a 2.7m cavity not sampled.
-6 Includes a 6.3m cavity not sampled.
+Includes two cavities totaling 5.9m not sampled.
+Includes a 2.5m cavity not sampled.
+Includes a 2.7m cavity not sampled.
+Includes a 3.8m cavity not sampled.
+Includes a 2.7m cavity not sampled.
+Includes a 6.3m cavity not sampled.
 Due to the size of the cavity, the significance of this intersection is uncertain.
-5 Includes a 2.3m cavity not sampled.
-6 Includes two cavities totaling 2.3m not sampled.
-9 Includes a 0.9m cavity not sampled.
-8 Includes two cavities totaling 10.0m not sampled.
+Includes a 2.3m cavity not sampled.
+Includes two cavities totaling 2.3m not sampled.
+Includes a 0.9m cavity not sampled.
+Includes two cavities totaling 10.0m not sampled.
+Includes a 0.9m cavity not sampled.
+Includes two cavities totaling 10.0m not sampled.
+Due to the size of the cavity, the significance of this intersection is uncertain.
+Includes two cavities totaling 10.0m not sampled.
 Due to the size of the cavities, the significance of this intersection is uncertain.
-TREO: total rare earth oxides based on total La2O3, Ce2O3, Pr2O3, Nd2O3, Sm2O3, Eu2O3, Tb2O3, Dy2O3, Ho2O3, Er2O3, Tm2O3, Yb2O3, Lu2O3, Yb2O3, Lu2O3, Yb2O3.
-These intersections are reported as down hole widths and do not necessarily represent true thicknesses and attitude of the mineralized zones, the estimation of which will require further refining of the geological model.
+TREO: total rare earth oxides based on total La2O3, Ce2O3, Pr2O3, Nd2O3, Eu2O3, Gd2O3, Tb2O3, Dy2O3, Ho2O3, Er2O3, Tm2O3, Yb2O3, Lu2O3, Yb2O3, Lu2O3, Yb2O3, Lu2O3, Yb2O3, Lu2O3, These intersections are reported as down hole widths and do not necessarily represent true thicknesses and attitude of the mineralized zones, the estimation of which will require further refining of the geological model.